theQRL/QRL/README.md

 Fee [0.0]: 0            # How much fee
 ```

 This will generate a `slaves.json` in the directory you are in.
-If you later need to generate another file later, you must use an **Unused** OTS.
+If you need to generate another file later, you must use an **Unused** OTS.

 To specify an OTS index use the `--otsidx {INDEX#}` flag when you call ``slave_tx_generate` Change the INDEX# to an unused OTS key.